Mnemonic3D/FLSunT1/Calibration Must Do's/Tips.md

 - Wait for Klipper to restart.

 - Correction is now applied in your `printer.cfg` file.
-You can reprint your model to check new accuracy measurements
+You can reprint your model to check new accuracy measurements and make extra corrections if desired.